-In January 2020, the FASB issued ASU 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815 ("ASU 2020-01"), which clarifies certain interactions between the guidance to account for certain equity securities, investments under the equity method of accounting, and forward contracts or purchased options to purchase securities under Topic 321, Topic 323 and Topic 815.
+In 2020, the FASB issued ASU No. 2020-01, Investments - Equity Securities (Topic 321), Investments - Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815 ("ASU 2020-01"), which clarifies certain interactions between the guidance to account for certain equity securities, investments under the equity method of accounting, and forward contracts or purchased options to purchase securities under Topic 321, Topic 323 and Topic 815.
 For public entities, ASU 2020-01 is effective for fiscal years, including interim periods within those fiscal years, beginning after December 15, 2020.
-The Company is currently assessing the impact that the adoption of ASU 2020-01 will have on its consolidated financial statements.
+The Company does not currently expect the adoption to have a material impact on its consolidated financial statements or disclosures.

 In 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which introduces a number of amendments that are designed to simplify the application of accounting for income taxes.
 Such amendments include removing certain exceptions for intraperiod tax allocation, interim reporting when a year-to-date loss exceeds the anticipated loss, reflecting the effect of an enacted change in tax laws or rates in the annual effective tax rate and recognition of deferred taxes related to outside basis differences for ownership changes in investments.
 ASU 2019-12 also provides clarification related to when a step up in the tax basis of goodwill should be considered part of the business combination in which the book goodwill was originally recognized and when it should be considered a separate transaction.
 In addition, ASU 2019-12 provides guidance on the recognition of a franchise tax (or similar tax) that is partially based on income as an income-based tax and accounting for any incremental amount incurred as a non-income-based tax.
 For public entities, ASU 2019-12 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020, with early adoption permitted.
-The Company plans to adopt ASU 2019-12 effective January 1, 2021 and does not expect the adoption to have a material impact on its consolidated financial statements.
+The Company plans to adopt ASU 2019-12 effective January 1, 2021, and does not expect the adoption to have a material impact on its consolidated financial statements.

 In 2018, the FASB issued ASU No. 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20): Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans ("ASU 2018-14"), which removes, clarifies and adds certain disclosure requirements of ASC Topic 715, Compensation - Retirement Benefits.
 ASU 2018-14 is effective for fiscal years ending after December 15, 2020, with early adoption permitted.
 Entities must apply the disclosure updates retrospectively.
-The Company is currently assessing the impact that the adoption of ASU 2018-14 will have on its disclosures.
+The Company does not currently expect the adoption to have a material impact on its disclosures.